Forgetmypassword/cars_price_prediction/README.md

-# cars_price_prediction
+# Cars price prediction pipeline.
-Project is made due to educational purposes.
+Project is made due to educational purposes only.
 The main idea is to study how to build a pipeline of data processing, transformation, modelling, prediction and wrap it all into Airflow.